 TerraForm Power and its directors and executive officers, BEPC and its directors and executive officers, and Brookfield Renewable and its directors and executive officers may be deemed to be participants in the solicitation of proxies from the holders of TerraForm Power common stock in respect of the Transactions.
 Information about the directors and executive officers of TerraForm Power is set forth on its website at www.terraformpower.com.
-Information about the directors and executive officers of BepC are set forth on its preliminary Form F-1.
+Information about the directors and executive officers of Brookfield Renewable is set forth on its website at bep.brookfield.com.
+Information about the directors and executive officers of BEPC are set forth on its preliminary Form F-1.
 Investors may obtain additional information regarding the interests of such participants by reading the proxy statement/prospectus regarding the Transactions when it becomes available.
 You may obtain free copies of these documents as described in the preceding paragraph.